SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/docker_api/README.md

 for creating, deleting and inspecting Docker Swarm services as well as managing Docker Swarm nodes.

-This library is intended to be used by other SKA SIP Execution Control services, in particular the Processing Block Controller.
+This library is intended to be used by other SKA SDP SIP Execution Control services, in particular the Processing Block Controller.

 ## Quick-start